manychois/simdom/README.md

 Though not a full DOM implementation, for most use cases Simdom proves to be more than sufficient.<br>
 Regular expressions are used extensively in the parsing logic.
 It is OK if you don't like this approach, we can't please everyone.

+Feel free to try its parsing ability at [the demo site](https://simdom.manychois.site/).

 ## Features

 - Depends on no extensions or external libraries.